Table of Contents

 Definition and Background

-The lung volume is reduced when the thoracic cage is affected, these changes in the anatomic structure of the chest are fraught with severe consequences in the form of atelectasis, ventilation-perfusion function disorder, and hypoxia respectively.
+When the thoracic cage is affected the lung volume is reduced, these changes in the anatomic structure of the chest are fraught with severe consequences in the form of atelectasis, ventilation-perfusion function disorder, and hypoxia respectively.
 Chest wall and muscles diseases encompass Myasthenia gravis, ALS, myopathy that affects neuromuscular structures; other thoracic and extrathoracic factors that may be found in the patients with reduced TLC, for example, in obesity, there is OHS (obesity hypoventilation syndrome); kyphoscoliosis, and ascites.

 Etiology of Diseases of the Chest Wall and Respiratory Muscles